2022 fundraising treks in Svaneti, Georgia

 Join the Transcaucasian Trail team for a trek across Svaneti, Georgia

 The trek across Svaneti is one of the most spectacular walks in the world.
 You can support our work to preserve and protect this incredible landscape by joining our exclusive 10-day tour of this remote and fascinating region of northwest Georgia.

 From the deep forests near the Black Sea, we will trek over high passes with views of 5,000 meter peaks and through the UNESCO World Heritage Sites of Upper Svaneti, a fascinating region with a unique language and culture protected for centuries by the surrounding mountains.

-These tours will be led by Paul Stephens, the founder and director of the Transcaucasian Trail Association, along with other members of the TCT team in Georgia.
+These tours will be led by members of the TCT team in Georgia.
 We will stay in local guest houses and see up close the work of the TCT and why it is important.
 All proceeds from the tours will go to support our work on the TCT and our youth leadership program, the Caucasus Conservation Corps.